ifmcjthenknczny/react-cv/README.md

    ```
 if you want to use your own data.

 5. Change name of every `data-example.ts` to `data-real.ts`.
-Edit them at your discretion.
+Edit them adding your data you want to be put in resume.
 To edit photo put your photo in `/src/assets` as `photo-real.jpg`.

 ## TODO